aldnav/poll_proj/README.md

-poll_proj
+POLLBIN
 =========
 Demo project for Django development.

 ###Further extensions:
-  - Feature for visitors to add polls.
+  - Feature for anon visitors to add polls.
   - Feature for liking polls.
   - Feature for flagging polls.
   - Sort highest to lowest votes on results page.